 Chilly fall air always makes me eager to knit.

-Ben, Adalia, and Percival continue to do well.
-Ben and Adalia bought property where they are building a house and barn/shops for Ben’s thriving farrier and blacksmith business.
+Ben, Iris, and Percival continue to do well.
+Ben and Iris bought the property where they are building a house and barn/shops for Ben’s thriving farrier and blacksmith business.
 Both are hard, tireless workers and adventurers who are bent on making their dreams come true.

-Have I mentioned on here that Ben, Adalia, Percy, Tilly, and Jared are all coming home for Christmas?
+Have I mentioned on here that Ben, Iris, Percy, Tilly, and Jared are all coming home for Christmas?
 I can hardly wait.

 Chuck and Greg take their Pandemic seriously…